Ayfri/Kore/website/src/jsMain/resources/markdown/doc/Home.md

 - Keep builders small and reusable; prefer extracting predicates and modifiers.
 - Enable `prettyPrint` in [`Configuration`](/docs/guides/configuration) during development for readable JSON.
+- Reach for [`OOP Utilities`](/docs/oop/utilities) when multiple gameplay features should share the same handles instead of re-building selectors and score names manually.
 - Use [`Components`](/docs/concepts/components) + [`Predicates`](/docs/data-driven/predicates) together for robust item checks and inventory
   management.
+- Use [`Helpers Utilities`](/docs/helpers/utilities) to avoid reimplementing common glue code such as renderers, scheduler patterns, raycasts, or scoreboard-based maths.

 ## Known issues